newtonjin/TreePView/README.md

          twelve charts. still one line of text.
 ```

-You were not investigating.
-You were waiting for a spinner invented by someone who has never grabbed a USB stick at 2 a.m.

 <p align="center">
   <img src="docs/images/ir-then-now.png" width="900" alt="Left: drowning in tasklist.
 Right: a process tree.
 Center: the expensive pane of glass, cancelled.">